aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ### Usage without `@FlushMetrics` annotation

-The `Metrics` Singleton provides all configuration options via `MetricsBuilder` in addition to the `@FlushMetrics` annotation.
-This can be useful if work in an environment or framework that does not leverage the vanilla Lambda `handleRequest` method.
+You can use the **functional API** approach (see [usage patterns](../usage-patterns.md#functional-approach)) to work with Metrics without the `@FlushMetrics` annotation.
+The `Metrics` Singleton provides all configuration options via `MetricsBuilder`.
+This approach eliminates the AspectJ runtime dependency and is useful if you work in an environment or framework that does not leverage the vanilla Lambda `handleRequest` method.

 !!!info "The environment variables for Service and Namespace configuration still apply but can be overwritten with `MetricsBuilder` if needed."

 The following example shows how to configure a custom `Metrics` Singleton using the Builder pattern.
-Note that it is necessary to manually flush metrics now.
+With the functional approach, you must manually flush metrics using `metrics.flush()`.

 === "App.java"

-    ```java hl_lines="7-12 19 23"
+    ```java hl_lines="7-12 19 24"
     import software.amazon.lambda.powertools.metrics.Metrics;
     import software.amazon.lambda.powertools.metrics.MetricsBuilder;
     import software.amazon.lambda.powertools.metrics.model.DimensionSet;
     import software.amazon.lambda.powertools.metrics.model.MetricUnit;

     public class App implements RequestHandler<Object, Object> {
-        // Create and configure a Metrics singleton without annotation
+        // Create and configure a Metrics singleton using the functional approach
         private static final Metrics metrics = MetricsBuilder.builder()
             .withNamespace("ServerlessAirline")
             .withRaiseOnEmptyMetrics(true)